comharris/readme/drafts/interviewer-guide.md

 - If the candidate sends you a thank you note, respond to it the same day and CC the recruiter.

 ---

+# WIP: Competitive Advantage through Inclusion and Diversity (CAID)

+Mattermost's aims to use inclusion and diversity to increase competitive advantage:

+- **An inclusive environment** enables us to attract, engage and empower outstanding talent from diverse backgrounds that competitors struggle to access.
+- **Diversity among our colleagues** increases the speed and depth at which we can understand and capitalize on new opportunities.

+We refer to this principle as Competitive Advantage through Inclusion and Diversity or "CAID".

+1. **People first, not country first** - Do not blindly consider policies at U.S. companies as "best practice".
+Empathize with colleagues outside of the U.S. Be mindful of talent from 7.5B people in the world, beyond 0.3B Americans.

+2. **Recognize bias** - We are all biased.
+Bias can come from educational backgrounds, geographies, common friends, or other factors unrelated to potential and performance.
+The more recognize our own bias, the more effectively we can manage it through mindfulness and structured training.

+---